 - 36-pin type (with AUD function)

 The AUD trace function is supported.
 A large amount of trace information can be acquired in realtime.
-The window trace function is also supported for acquiring memory access in the
+The window trace function is also supported for acquiring memory access in the specified range (memory access address or memory access data) by tracing.

 - 2. 14-pin type (without AUD function)